ImagicTheCat/Luaoop/README.md

 * the symbols will be looked in `ffi.C`
 * `statics` and `methods` contain mapped lua functions or `true` to bind the C function
 * in case of overloading with a lua function, the C function can be retrieved using `__c_function_name`
-* in case of overloading of a base class method, it can be retrieved using  `__s_function_name` (super)
+* in case of overloading of a base class method, it can be retrieved using  `__s_function_name` or in a more specific way `__s_Base_function_name` (super)
 * statics are not inherited and are only availables from the class object
 * Luaoop style operators are availables (allow to directly implement the operators in C)
 * the `cclass` constructor will call `new` and bind the `delete` to `ffi.gc`, so new and delete are expected to manage heap memory, but having a `new/delete` is not required, any way used to obtain a valid cdata will allow the use of the methods (thanks to FFI metatypes)
-* only single inheritance is possible
-* remember that LuaJIT can't know how C++ cast multiple inherited pointer types so using them will result in undefined behavior, `cclass` based on C++ inherited interface (with multiple inheritances) should define the static `cast` function to generate a valid pointer casted to the base class type (it's also possible to overload the base methods in C and cast the pointer here, giving more control but losing the interest of having `cclass` inheritance)
+* multiple inheritances is possible, but remember that LuaJIT can't know how C++ cast multiple inherited pointer types so using them will result in undefined behavior, `cclass` based on C++ inherited interface (with multiple inheritances) should define the static `cast` function to generate a valid pointer casted to the base class type (it's also possible to overload the base methods in C and cast the pointer here, giving more control but losing the interest of having `cclass` inheritance)

 Example:
 ```lua